fefa4ka/mdlm/README.md

 #### Work
 Focus on productivity and achievement.
 The potential of "Productivity" represents the ability to be efficient and to produce results.
 The element of "Earth" represents stability and grounding.
 The Zodiac sign of "Capricorn" represents hard work and ambition, the Chinese zodiac sign of "Rat" represents hard work and intelligence, the Olympian god of "Hephaestus" represents hard work and craftsmanship, the Jyotirlinga of "Nageshvara" represents hard work and productivity, the Arcane Tarot of "Hermit" represents wisdom and hard work, the Month of "October" represents the peak of productivity and achievement, the Alchemical stage of "Exaltation" represents the elevation and improvement of productivity and achievement.
 #### Friendship
 Focus on connection and bonding.
-The potential of "Connection" represents the ability to connect and interact with others.
+The potential of "Bond" represents it represents the emotional and psychological connection between individuals.
 The element of "Air" represents communication and connection.
 The Zodiac sign of "Aquarius" represents friendship and community, the Chinese zodiac sign of "Rabbit" represents diplomacy and friendliness, the Olympian god of "Hermes" represents friendship and communication, the Jyotirlinga of "Rameshwar" represents friendship and devotion, the Arcane Tarot of "Wheel of Fortune" represents good luck and friendship, the Month of "November" represents the peak of friendship and bonding, the Alchemical stage of "Animation" represents the animation and vitality of friendship and connection.
 #### Trans
 Focus on flexibility and change.
 The potential of "Flexibility" represents the ability to adapt and change.
 The element of "Water" represents fluidity and changeability.
 The Zodiac sign of "Pisces" represents change and adaptability, the Chinese zodiac sign of "Dragon" represents change and power, the Olympian god of "Dionysus" represents change and rebirth, the Jyotirlinga of "Grishneshwar" represents change and devotion, the Arcane Tarot of "Power" represents change and potential, the Month of "December" represents the peak of change and renewal, the Alchemical stage of "Projection" represents the projection and manifestation of change and transformation.